SAFE

 How to report sexual harassment

 Any person who is being sexually harassed (or suspect another person is being harassed), should report it to the Office Manager.
-In serious cases, such as sexual assault, please call the police and inform the Office Manager that you are reporting the matter to the Police.
+In serious cases, such as sexual assault, please call the Police and also inform the Office Manager that you are reporting the matter to the Police.

 SAFEcic acknowledges that sexual harassment can often be difficult and challenging to deal with and make a report, but it is important to deal with any sexual harassment to ensure it stops immediately and victims are supported.